 Why Disconnected Systems Let Fraud Scale Quietly

 When these signals stay separate, abuse can remain below detection thresholds until the cost appears in settlement, payout exposure, or unexplained hold compression.
+Operators reviewing deposit, payout, and cashier risk can also connect this work with iGaming payment solutions so fraud checks and payment status do not stay in separate workflows.

 Related reading: Operators managing partner-driven acquisition should review how affiliate management software for iGaming operators connects with fraud visibility, traffic quality, commission logic, and payment workflows.